 The range of the African Crowned Crane is central and southern Africa.

-Their habitat includes a mixture of wetlands and open grassland or savanna.
+The African Crowned Crane's habitat includes a mixture of wetlands and open grassland or savanna.

 Clutch: 1 to 4